 Now that you are prepared for the installation, you need a list of the materials required for you to get on with the job.
 We’ve gathered an excellent one for you below:

-Once you have all of these items gathered up and are ready to go, you can follow each of these steps to get your power shower installed:
+Once you have all of these items gathered up and are ready to go, you can follow each of these steps to installing a power shower:

 #2 Before you get down to drilling, take the electronic detector and scan the wall to ensure that you aren’t going to hit or interfere with anything.
 When that is all clear, you can begin drilling the fixing holes in the wall.